Canvas Restored After Daylong Outage as Hackers Threaten Data Leak

 According to Instructure, the compromised data may include names, email addresses, student IDs and messages exchanged on the platform.
 The company reported finding no evidence that passwords, financial records, dates of birth or government identifiers were accessed.

-The CCC Security Center also warned Thursday that some users have received scam emails from the group claiming to have monitored their web browsing activity and demanding Bitcoin payment within 48 hours.
+The CCC Security Center also warned Thursday that some users had received scam emails from the group claiming to have monitored their web browsing activity and demanding Bitcoin payment within 48 hours.
 The center advised students to delete such messages immediately and avoid clicking any links or attachments.

 Students with concerns should monitor Instructure's status page and watch for phishing emails.